 Thick and Padded Soles

-- The feet of all rhino species have thick padded soles, which acts as natural shock absorbers.
+- The feet of all rhino species have thick padded soles, which act as natural shock absorbers.

-- It cushions their legs so they can easily walk and even run on the rough surfaces.
+- It cushions their legs so they can easily walk and even run on rough surfaces.

 Prehensile Upper Lip